RubixML/ML/README.md

 ```

 ### Pixel Encoder
 Images must first be converted to color channel values in order to be passed to an Estimator.
-The Pixel Encoder takes an array of images (as PHP Resources) and converts them to a flat vector of color channel data.
-Image scaling and cropping is handled automatically.
+The Pixel Encoder takes an array of images (as [PHP Resources](http://php.net/manual/en/language.types.resource.php)) and converts them to a flat vector of color channel data.
+Image scaling and cropping is handled automatically by [Intervention Image](http://image.intervention.io/).

 ##### Parameters:
 | Param | Default | Type | Description |